netdata/netdata/docs/Running-behind-nginx.md

 ## SELinux

-If you get an 502 Bad Gateway error you might check your nginx error log:
+If you get an 502 Bad Gateway error you might check your Nginx error log:

 ```sh
 # cat /var/log/nginx/error.log: